zozzlethena/docs/pages/tokenomics.md

  * All ongoing payments made to the team members in `$VELO` will vest for 6 months, 3 months locked in a `$veVELO` with a linear 3 month unlock period.

+### Optimism Team (5%), 20M veVELO

+The Optimism Team has a vested interest in ensuring that Velodrome achieves its mission of serving as an ecosystem public good.
+The team will receive 5% of the initial distribution, airdropped as a locked veNFT, to support that interest.

+### Genesis Liquidity Pools (1%), 4M VELO
+Genesis Pools will distribute `$VELO` to liquidity providers of foundational token pairs to provide a better liquidity and user experience from launch day.
+Genesis emissions will begin a few days before the first epoch votes are counted and LP emissions start.

+Genesis pairs will include `$VELO`, `$OP`, `$USDC`, and `$ETH`.

 ## Emissions

 The initial supply of `$VELO` is 400M.